 If you want to energize your life, meditate!
 Learn to embrace the silence.

 The real monkey wrench is most folks are not.
 Happy is some now-and-again thing.
-Happy is a choice we get to make every waking moment of life.
+Smiling is a choice we get to make every waking moment of life.
 Happy, or sad it’s our decision.

 A choice to be happy, yes I can hear so many screaming “I want to be happy you as@ but I can’t” because of this or that.
 YES, dear friends, you can make a choice to be happy in the middle of adversity!
 You only need some tools to draw from.

-With a bit of reconditioning ourselves, we can learn to smile in the midst of adversity.
-No, I am not saying you should say “Oh boy I just lost my relationship to a cheating so-and-so.”
-What I am suggesting is the response could be something more “thank God this person is out of my life to make room for someone who is right for me.”
+With a bit of reconditioning ourselves, we can learn to smile amid adversity.
+No, I am not saying you should say, “Oh boy, I just lost my relationship to a cheating so-and-so.”
+What I am suggesting is the response could be something more, “thank God; this person is out of my life to make room for someone right for me.”

 Let’s see, this is in no particular order:

 Meditate daily.
 Learn to meditate to quiet your mind.
 Your practice will help you find inner peace.
 Armed with inner peace life’s trials and tribulations will roll off your back.